bruno78/baking-time-app/README.md

 * Users can see recipe steps and navigation between them via a Master Detail Flow.
 * Users can use app widget to display their favorite recipe's ingredients on device's home screen.

-## Progress tasks

-- [x] Implement Retrofit / GSON
-- [x] Implement Repository
-- [x] Implement ViewModel to manage Recipe
-- [x] Implement ViewModel to manage communication between fragments (IngredientAndStep, StepDetail)
-- [x] Implement ExoPlayer
-- [x] Fix back button
-- [x] Improve Exoplayer buffering
-- [x] Implement ExoPlayer full screen in landscape mode
-- [x] Fix issue where app crashes when you select a step after rotation
-- [x] Implement Widget
-- [x] Start Espresso Tests
-- [x] Implement Multiple views
-- [x] Code de dimensions properly - define at values/dimens resource
-- [x] Polish Views

-Next steps:
+## Next Steps

 - [ ] Click on the widget to get to Recipe Details
+- [ ] Click on the widget to switch recipe ingredients
 - [ ] Add tests to click on next and previous button
 - [ ] Loading icon
 - [ ] Improve UI looks
-- [ ] Click on the widget to change recipe ingredients

 ## License